Floorball: World Championships

 From 1996 to 2009, the IFF used a World Floorball Championship format where the last team in the A-Division was relegated to the B-Division, while the top team in the B-Division was promoted to the A-Division.
-This format caused much hardship for countries such as Australia, Canada, Slovakia, and Spain, who have all been trying to get to the B-Division from the C-Division since 2004.
 In 2010, the IFF adopted a FIFA-like continental qualification system, where teams must qualify to play at the world championships.
 Depending on the number of countries registered per continent or region, the IFF gives spots for the world championships.

-In addition to the Floorball World Championships, there are other IFF Events for club teams such as the Champions Cup which is for the national competition winners from the Top-4 ranked nations, and the EuroFloorball Cup for the national competition winners from the 5th and lower ranked nations.
-There are also many international floorball club competitions.
+After 2028, the interval between championships will be extended to four years, interspersed with continental championships, and will be held in November.

 Asia Pacific Floorball Championship

 The Asia Pacific Floorball Championships are played every single year in New Zealand, Australia, Singapore, or Japan.
 The event was created by the Singapore Floorball Association together with the cooperation of the Asia Oceania Floorball Confederation (AOFC).
 Members of the AOFC get together during this tournament to play for the Asia Pacific Floorball Championship every year.

 As of 2010, the Asia Pacific Floorball Championship is also the qualifying tournament for the World Floorball Championships.